wlmccrae/headline-editor-ghpage/README.md

 - Fixed render bug in `SearchResults`: "No media." was not shown when `multimedia[4].url` was missing; stale image URL also persisted when switching articles
 - Fixed `DyslexiaContext` tests: `userEvent.click` was not flushing React state updates and `useEffect` side effects synchronously; wrapped clicks in `await act(async () => {...})` so `localStorage` and `document.body` assertions are reliable
 - Fixed `SearchResults` headline-editor tests: `findByText` was matching the `<option>` element before the article detail pane loaded; changed wait condition to `findByRole('heading', ...)` to target the correct element
-- Added full frontend test suite (Jest + React Testing Library) and backend test suite (pytest)
+- Added full frontend test suite (Vitest + React Testing Library) and backend test suite (pytest)
 - Added GitHub Actions CI/CD workflow: tests must pass before deployment to GitHub Pages proceeds
-- Renamed Docker Compose files for clarity (`docker-compose.dev.yml`, `docker-compose.prod.yml`)
+- Renamed Docker Compose files for clarity (`docker-compose-dev.yml`, `docker-compose-prod.yml`)

 ### 2026-03-13 — Major redesign
 [Back to Top](#top)